 While the study finds a "robust, negative relationship" between park visitation numbers and ozone concentrations levels, there is some skepticism amongst other researchers who aren't entirely convinced that potential park-goers are abandoning their travel plans — coveted campsite reservations, included — due to less-than-ideal air quality reports.

 "Correlation is not causation," Joel Burley, an air pollution scientist at St. Mary's College in California who was not involved with the study, argues to Scientific American.
 "How many visitors are actually changing their behavior after checking air quality?"

 Burley goes on to call the study "fascinating" but points out that it doesn't truly measure the impact that air quality alerts have on visitor numbers at 33 of the largest and most beloved units of the National Park Service.

-While it may not look like it, Acadia National Park in Maine is the most polluted national park in the Northeast.
-(Photo: Peter Rintels/flickr)
+It may not look like it, Acadia National Park in Maine is the most polluted national park in the Northeast.
+(Photo: Peter Rintels/Flickr)

 Sequoia, Joshua Tree stand out (and not in a good way)